pkutaj/pkutaj.github.io/snowplowanalytics.md

 snowplowanalytics.com                          A      60    Answer     143.204.101.13
 ```

-* if you navigate to [Global DNS Propagation Checker for snowplowanalytics.com A records](https://www.gdnspc.com/#A&snowplowanalytics.com), you will find that AWS provides that set of 4 IP addresses per zone
+* if you navigate to [Global DNS Propagation Checker for snowplowanalytics.com A records](https://www.gdnspc.com/#A&snowplowanalytics.com), you will find that AWS provides the set of 4 IP addresses per zone

 ![snowplow_global_dns_check]({{ site.url }}/assets/2020-03-03-high-availability-CDN.gif)